chawki-ifaoui/vue-expense-tracker/README.md

 # Vue Expense Tracker

 A modern, responsive expense tracking application built with Vue 3, Vite, and Vuetify.
 This application helps users manage their personal finances by tracking income and expenses with a beautiful, intuitive interface featuring Material Design components.
+Optimized for both desktop and mobile devices with PWA capabilities.

 ## 🚀 Features